-To Augustine, “whoever was not found within the Church was not asked the reason, but was to be corrected and converted…” (Petilian 2:85:189).
-But his legacy of forced conversion and abuse of Luke 14:23 contradict his other teachings on determinism and irresistible grace.
-Thus, a historian observed: “The questing, sensitive youth had become the father of the inquisition.”
-(W.C Frend, The Rise of Christianity, 672).
+To Augustine, “whoever was not found within the Church was not asked the reason, but was to be corrected and converted…” But his legacy of forced conversion and abuse of Luke 14:23 contradict his other teachings on determinism and irresistible grace.
+Thus, a historian observed: “The questing, sensitive youth had become the father of the inquisition”

 Thomas Aquinas conceded, that non-Catholics, could, after a second warning should be killed because “they have merited to be excluded from the earth by death.”
 Rather than abolishing this evil, the popes systemized it by handing it over permanently to the Dominicans.
 A Catholic historian stated:

 “Of eighty popes in a line from thirteenth century on not one of them disapproved of the theology and apparatus of the Inquisition.
-On the contrary, one after another added his cruel touches to the workings of this deadly machine” (Peter De Rosa, The Dark Side of the Papacy, 1988, 175).
-Note that according to the Code of Canon law, “There is neither appeal nor recourse against a decision or decree of the Roman Pontiff.”
-(Can 333, par 3).
+On the contrary, one after another added his cruel touches to the workings of this deadly machine.”
+The Code of Canon law (333:3) states that: “There is neither appeal nor recourse against a decision or decree of the Roman Pontiff”.
 Once the popes had issued the binding decree, no authority could kick against it.